KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - **Two Tiers:**
   - Standard: Included.
   - Advanced: \$3,000 /month.
 Don't have to pay for the damage that DDoS causes.
+Only AWS Shield Advanced offers automated application layer monitoring.

 ### Questions